Chip Flow

 • SOC - the platform to build (default: ElemRV-N)

-• board - the process node target (default: SG13G2)
+• TARGET - the ASIC target / process node (default: SG13G2)

 To build a different platform, prepend the variables to any task:

-task SOC=ElemRV-H board=SG13G2 prepare
+task SOC=ElemRV-H TARGET=SG13G2 prepare

 Full Flow